-- 1220 In order for multiple actors to participate in a joint action, they must each act according - to their role within the joint action.
-This is achieved through communication and - 1222 messaging. - 1223 Communication the formulation, transmission, receipt and interpretation of messages - 1224 is the foundation of all joint actions within the SOA ecosystem, given the inherent - separation often across ownership boundaries of actors in the system. - 1226 Communication between actors requires that they play the roles of 'sender' or 'receiver' - of messages as appropriate to a particular action although it is not necessarily - 1228 required that they both be active simultaneously. - 1229 An actor sends a message in order to communicate with other actors.
-The - 1230 communication itself is often not intended as part of the desired real world effect but - 1231 rather includes messages that seek to establish, manage, monitor, report on, and guide - the joint action throughout its execution. - 1233 Like communication, joint action usually involves different actors.
-However, joint action - 1234 resulting from the deliberate actions undertaken by different actors intentionally - impacts shared state within the system leading to real world effects.
+- 1048 In this Reference Architecture Foundation, we are concerned with two levels of activity: as communication 1049 and as participants engaged in joint actions to use and offer services. - 1050 In order for multiple actors to participate in a joint action, they must each act according to their role within the joint action.
+This is achieved through communication and messaging. - Communication the formulation, transmission, receipt and interpretation of messages is the foundation of all joint actions within the SOA ecosystem, given the inherent separation often across ownership boundaries of actors in the system. - 1055 Communication between actors requires that they play the roles of 'sender' or 'receiver' of messages as - 1056 appropriate to a particular action although it is not necessarily required that they both be active simultaneously. - 1058 An actor sends a message in order to communicate with other actors.
+The communication itself is often - 1059 not intended as part of the desired real world effect but rather includes messages that seek to establish, - 1060 manage, monitor, report on, and guide the joint action throughout its execution. - 1061 Like communication, joint action usually involves different actors.
+However, joint action resulting from 1062 the deliberate actions undertaken by different actors - intentionally impacts shared state within the - 1063 system leading to real world effects.

-Joint Action
+1064 Joint Action

-Joint action is the coordinated set of actions involving the efforts of two or more actors to achieve an effect.

-- Note that the effect of a joint action is not always equivalent to one or more effects of - the individual actions of the participating actors, i.e., it may be more than the sum of the - 1241 parts.

-- 1242 Different viewpoints lead to either communication or joint action as being considered - most important.
-For example, from the viewpoint of ecosystem security, the integrity of - the communications may be dominant; from the viewpoint of ecosystem governance, - the integrity of the joint action may be dominant.
+- 1065Joint action is the coordinated set of actions involving the efforts of two or more actors to achieve1066an effect. - 1067 Note that the effect of a joint action is not always equivalent to one or more effects of the individual actions of the participating actors, i.e., it may be more than the sum of the parts. - 1069 Different viewpoints lead to either communication or joint action as being considered most important.
+For example, from the viewpoint of ecosystem security, the integrity of the communications may be dominant; - 1071 from the viewpoint of ecosystem governance, the integrity of the joint action may be dominant.

-3.2.4 State, Shared State and Real-World Effect
+1072 3.2.4 State, Shared State and Real-World Effect

-1247 State
+1073 State